fbpx

 FINRA arbitration doesn’t require a lawyer, but a FINRA arbitration lawyer knows how to investigate misbehavior or negligence.
 With a lawyer who has handled investment fraud claims in FINRA arbitration, you may have a stronger chance of success.
 Arbitration, like court proceedings, has no promised outcome.
 You must show that your financial advisor deceived you.
 Our investment fraud lawyers will develop a strong case for you so you can recover compensation.

 One of the most important questions to ask a lawyer is, “How do you deal with investment fraud?”
 You need an investment fraud lawyer who is ready and able to take your case to arbitration or court if necessary.
 You want a lawyer who isn’t afraid to go after companies and people who commit fraud against innocent investors.
 You want to work with a firm that has done a lot of these kinds of cases before.
+Our lawyers for investment fraud have not only taken cases to arbitration and court for investors, but we have also spent many years defending high-dollar brokerage firms and investment companies.
+This means that we know more than anyone else about how these companies work.
+This helps our clients, because we can often predict the legal arguments the defendants will use and be ready to counter them.

 Still have questions?
 Contact Our New York Investment Fraud Lawyer Today.